- How do I operate the mechanical dial lock?

 - Connect a new 9-volt alkaline battery (Recommended brands: Duracell™, Energizer™, Eveready™)

 - Push the battery and the leads completely into the compartment.
-CAUTION: BE VERY CAREFULL NOT TO PINCH THE BATTERY LEADS.
+CAUTION: BE VERY CAREFUL NOT TO PINCH THE BATTERY LEADS.

 - Install the black plastic battery cover and screw.
 CAUTION: BE CAREFUL NOT TO OVER TIGHTEN.